OlegAndrus12/Levi9PythonMeetup/README.md

 # [Levi9PythonMeetup](https://www.levi9.com.ua/)
-Dear listeners, there you have a unique opportunity to try our projects presented on meetup yourself.
-Please follow instructions described in README files per project.
+Dear listeners, in this repository you have a unique opportunity to try our projects presented on meetup yourself.
+Please follow the instructions described in README files per project.

 Have fun :rocket: